 This course examines American public assistance as a legal institution.
 After reviewing the historical, sociological and juridical roots of the welfare system, students examine the laws governing major assistance programs, especially eligibility requirements, rules governing grant determination, work and family rules, and procedural rights.
 Primary emphasis is on statutory and regulatory construction.
 The course explores methods by which lawyers can deal with the system: advocacy in the administrative process, litigation, legislative reform and representation of recipient organizations.

 LW 7369.
 Intellectual Property.
 3 Hours.

-In our modern day ‘information economy,’ the law of intellectual property has taken on enormous importance to both creators and users of intellectual creations.
-This course introduces students to the classic principles of copyright, patent, trademark, and trade secret law and explores the ways in which those principles are shifting and adapting in response to new technology.
+In our modern day information economy, the law of intellectual property has taken on enormous importance to both creators and users of intellectual creations.
+Introduces students to the classic principles of copyright, patent, trademark, and trade secret law and explores the ways in which those principles are shifting and adapting in response to new technology.

 LW 7394.
 Land Use.
 3 Hours.